javo0101/introGIS/lessons.md

 Let's change the color to something that makes sense.

 1. In the **Counts and Amounts** (Color) box click **Options**.
 2. Click **Symbols**, and change the color.
-I'm selecting the black/white color ramp since I think it fits in with the story I'm trying to tell.<!-- TODO #12: Should we add "color ramp" as a glossary term? -->
+I'm selecting the black/white color ramp since I think it fits in with the story I'm trying to tell.
-3. Once you've chosen your color ramp, click **OK**.
+3. Once you've chosen your [color ramp](https://github.com/DHRI-Curriculum/glossary/blob/v2.0/terms/colorramp.md), click **OK**.
 4. Optional: You can click on **Classify** if you want to change how the data is visualized and how many categories are created.
 "Natural breaks" is a good option because it increases variability between classes while decreasing it within classes.
 5. Click the **OK** button at the bottom of the Layers Panel.
 6. Finally, click **Done** to save your changes to the map.
 If you don't click Done, it will revert to what you had before.